Skip to main content

 Food hall / market

-Built in the original Nabisco factory (birthplace of the Oreo), it now houses serious food vendors — Los Tacos No. 1 for tacos, The Lobster Place for raw bar, and indie shops for browsing; a useful pre-High Line fuel stop.
+Built in the original Nabisco factory, where the Oreo was invented.
+Now houses serious food vendors: Los Tacos No. 1 for tacos, The Lobster Place for raw bar, indie shops for browsing.
+Useful pre-High Line fuel stop.

 Local Food to Try